GabrielvMarinho/Obsidian/Tech/Programming/Programming Languages/Python/Server Gateway Interface/ASGI/ASGI.md

 ## Request processing

-ASGI processes requests in an asynchronous approach, meaning it can switch between requests within a [[Worker]], to not losing time in I/O tasks, like waiting for a database call, this whole process is named an [[Event loop]].
+ASGI processes requests in an asynchronous approach, meaning it can switch between requests within a [[Tech/WWW/Web/Web Server/Worker]], to not losing time in I/O tasks, like waiting for a database call, this whole process is named an [[Event loop]].

 When many requests are made, It will enter the worker event loop.
 If a worker has too much load, depending on the config a new worker can be called (new threads can be created but It is not common).